raphagoo/docker-damp/README.md

 * smtp port: left as default (25)
 * neither login nor password

+## PHP extensions

+A very useful tool is used now to install them : [docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer)

 ## Logs

 Docker provides a log system that store log in 1 file, unlimited length.\